Duncanma/Blog/content/Blog/adding-nfc-tags-to-my-photos.md

 </p>
 ```

-I picked a few of the photos from around the house, [/photos/](created pages for them), put NFC stickers onto the inner side of the frame's filler board, and encoded the URLs onto the tags.
+I picked a few of the photos from around the house, [created pages for them](/photos/), put NFC stickers onto the inner side of the frame's filler board, and encoded the URLs onto the tags.

 ![NFC taped to the frame back](/images/nfc/tag_on_back.jpg)